 Istanbul was the last stop on our Turkey Itinerary.
 With only two days in the city we needed to choose carefully which landmarks we’d visit.
 Our hotel in Istanbul was in the Sultanahmet District, close to The Blue Mosque, Hagia Sophia and Topkapi Palace.
 Naturally, they were all high on our Istanbul sightseeing list and maybe a boat trip on The Bosphorus if we had the time.
 We were excited about the food in Istanbul too.

 But there is an unusual attraction in the city that has intrigued me since I first heard about it.
 Istanbul’s Basilica cistern, and its role in keeping the city supplied with water since the sixth century.

-Italy’s Amalfi Coast is one of the most stunning drives in Europe; at once breathtakingly beautiful and slightly terrifying.
+Italy’s Amalfi Coast drive is one of the most stunning coastal roads in Europe.
+It’s both breathtakingly beautiful and, at the same time, slightly terrifying.
 Around every hairpin bend on the sea-side of the winding corniche is a view more spectacular than the one before.